astechdev/survey/README.md

 ## Take the survey

 Once you have questions available for the survey you can navigate to 'http://localhost:3000/survey'.
-You will be presented with a random, previously unanswered surevy question.
+You will be presented with a random, previously unanswered survey question.
 Answers are persisted in the database (once submitted) but they do not have a reference to the user who submitted them.
 The way the app keeps track of previously answered questions is to store them in the browsers local storage.

 ## License